 Practical written business communications - letters, memoranda, reports, proposals, and resumes.
 One hour of CAC lab per week at discretion of instructor.
-Creditable to one program only: Business, English, Mass Communications, or Writing
+Creditable to one program only: Business, English, or Mass Communications,

-Prerequisites: ENG 1010; 1020, or 1040 Cross-listed: ENG 3201, WRI 3200
+Prerequisites: ENG1020 or 1040 Cross-listed: ENG 3200 Offered: as needed